astronomer/docs/astro/upgrade-runtime.md

 #### Runtime 6 (Airflow 2.4)

-Smart Sensors were deprecated in Airflow 2.2.4, and were removed in Airflow 2.4.0.
-If your organization is still using Smart Sensors, you'll need to move to deferrable operators.
+Smart Sensors were deprecated in Airflow 2.2.4 and removed in Airflow 2.4.0.
+If your organization is still using Smart Sensors, you'll need to start using deferrable operators.
 See [Deferrable operators](https://docs.astronomer.io/learn/deferrable-operators).

 #### Runtime 5 (Airflow 2.3)